 Download leaflet Students who have children.

 Most full-time and some part-time students are eligible for exemption.
-Full details can be found here.
+Learn more about Council Tax exemption.

-For information on the implications of withdrawing from your studies on any funding you have in place please click here.
+Find out more about the implications of withdrawing from your studies on any funding you have in place.